conda/conda/docs/source/r-and-r-essentials.rst

 Microsoft R Open
 ================

-`Microsoft R Open (MRO) <https://mran.revolutionanalytics.com/download/mro-for-mrs/>`_ is available through conda for 64-bit Windows, 64-bit OS X, and 64-bit Linux, on the conda channel "mro".
+You can install `Microsoft R Open (MRO) <https://mran.revolutionanalytics.com/download/mro-for-mrs/>`_ with conda on 64-bit Windows, 64-bit OS X, and 64-bit Linux, from the Anaconda.org channel "mro".

 There are two ways to install MRO and other R packages.
 The first is to add the "mro" channel to your :doc:`.condarc configuration file<config>` and then use ``conda install r`` and use conda to install other packages.
 The second is to specify the "mro" channel on the command line each time you use the conda install command: ``conda install -c mro r``